Working together for a sustainable future

 Natalia Freeze

 Natalia Freeze is a General Sustainability Intern with a specialization in the Green Office.
-She is a junior studying Environmental Science at Emory.
+She is a rising senior studying Environmental Science with a minor in Sustainability at Emory.
 She is interested in scientific communication to foster optimism and hope about protecting the Earth.
 Her most memorable experiences have been volunteering at a panda sanctuary in Ya’an, China, and participating in a field course in the Amazon rainforest in Iquitos, Peru.
 In her free time, she enjoys reading, writing poetry, and gardening in her backyard.

 General Sustainability Intern